lukasgunschera/lukasWebsite/content/authors/admin/_index.md

   url: https://www.mrc-cbu.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD Student at the MRC Cognition and Brain Sciences Unit at the University of Cambridge.
-I am particularly interested in the potential cognitive and social mechanisms that underlie human learning.
-I utilise a combination of longitudinal and computational modeling to examine the cognitive processes involved in social media use and wellbeing.
+bio: I am a PhD student at the MRC Cognition and Brain Sciences Unit at the University of Cambridge.
+I am particularly interested in the cognitive and social mechanisms that underlie engagement and outcomes of social media use.
+My research uses a combination of longitudinal and computational approaches to examining the (cognitive) mechanisms implicated in social media use and mental health.
 I have a background in methodology and statistics and focus on conducting open and reproducible research.

 # Interests to show in About widget
 interests: